sambdavidson/file-to-qr/README.md

 #### Encoding files to QR codes

-The encoding utility is writen in [Go](https://golang.org/) and you will need to have it install to run.
+The encoding utility is writen in [Go](https://golang.org/) and you will need to have it installed to run.

-At its simplest run the encoder with `go run` and the `--in_file` flag in the repository root.
+At its simplest, run the encoder with `go run` and the `--in_file` flag in the repository root.
+This will output an auto-named `pdf` to the `./out` folder in the repository.

 E.g.